Finance Fund logo

 What distinguishes Finance Fund is its hybrid nonprofit model combining lending, real estate development, and grant-making rather than operating as a traditional lender.
 Their $64.7M in flexible financing has leveraged $182.4M in additional investments and created 4,341 direct jobs, demonstrating significant community multiplier effects.
 The organization's focus on underserved Ohio communities, combined with technical assistance and below-market financing, addresses capital gaps that traditional lenders ignore.
 Board governance and annual reporting indicate institutional transparency and accountability to their mission.

 The primary limitation is geographic focus—Finance Fund operates exclusively in Ohio, making it unavailable to businesses in other states.
-While they position themselves as an alternative to predatory lending, the website provides no specific APR rates, loan terms, or qualification requirements, making it difficult to compare against payday alternatives or assess true affordability claims.
-Their lending volume (105 loans over 17+ years) suggests selective, relationship-based lending rather than accessible small-dollar credit for individuals facing immediate cash needs.
+While they position themselves as an alternative to high-cost lending, the website provides no specific APR rates, loan terms, or qualification requirements, making it difficult to compare against payday alternatives or assess true affordability claims.
+Their lending volume (105 loans over 17+ years) suggests selective, relationship-based lending rather than accessible small-dollar credit for individuals facing short-term cash needs.
 This is fundamentally a business development and real estate organization, not a consumer lending platform.

 Services & Features